zippyy/myblog/content/post/nomad-vpn/index.md

 First of all lets discuss some pre-reqs that you must have or before you start this guide

-[Click Here](https://techrelay.xyz/post/digital-nomad-vpn-hardware/) to go to ~~upcoming~~ update post talking about the GL-inet hardware if you want more/less features, different use cases, setups with other hardware otherwise Purchase the models mentioned in this guide for a quickstart.
+[Click Here](https://techrelay.xyz/post/digital-nomad-vpn-hardware/) to go to the ~~upcoming~~ update post talking about the GL-inet hardware if you want more/less features, different use cases, setups with other hardware otherwise Purchase the models mentioned in this guide for a quickstart.

 **1. You must have another GL-Inet Router or a Raspi, Old Desktop, Home router, etc... that supports wireguard (openvpn can be used as well albeit at a slower perfomance)**